When Is a Workshop the Wrong Tool to Use?

-Workshops are a powerful format for reimagining existing processes, exploring new directions, and engaging teams in creative, ethical collaboration.
+Workshops are a powerful format for reimagining existing processes, exploring new directions, and engaging teams in creative collaboration.
+A well-designed workshop can unlock new perspectives and drive alignment.

-But workshops must be applied consciously.
-In the wrong context, they can create misalignment or even unintentionally influence decisions—which is never acceptable.
+However, workshops must be applied consciously.
+In the wrong context, a workshop can create misalignment or even unintentionally influence decisions—which is never acceptable.

 🛠️ What Is a Workshop?

-Google defines a workshop as an event where a group of people come together to share ideas, discuss, experiment, and collaborate—often in creative or work-related settings.
+A workshop is an event where a group of people come together to share ideas, discuss, experiment, and collaborate.
+Unlike standard meetings, workshops are designed to be interactive and participatory.

 ⚠️ When Is a Workshop the Wrong Tool to Use?

-Any situation requiring rational, analytical, or rule-based decision-making should not be handled through a workshop.
+Any situation requiring rational, analytical, or rule-based decision-making should not be handled through a workshopThese situations require structure, ownership, and clear evaluation—not the open-ended nature of workshops.

 🏛️ 1.
 Influencing Senior Leadership Positively

-Do not attempt to influence senior leadership by using workshops.
+Do not attempt to influence senior leadership through a workshop.

 Use instead: